Department of Labor Logo United States Department of Labor

 The https:// ensures that you are connecting to the official website and that any information you provide is encrypted and transmitted securely.

-Area prices rose 0.2 percent in August, up 3.4 percent over the year
+Area prices were up 0.7 percent in March, up 2.8 percent over the year

-Prices in the Midwest Region, as measured by the Consumer Price Index for All Urban Consumers (CPI-U), increased 0.2 percent in August, the U.S. Bureau of Labor Statistics reported today.
-(See table A.) The energy index advanced 3.4 percent in August, with the index for gasoline driving almost all of the rise.
-The index for all items less food and energy and the index for food partially offset the rise in the two-month all items index, with both declining 0.1 percent over the same period.
+Prices in the Midwest Region, as measured by the Consumer Price Index for All Urban Consumers (CPI-U), advanced 0.7 percent in March, the U.S. Bureau of Labor Statistics reported today.
+(See table A.) The March increase was led by a 0.5-percent advance in the all items less food and energy index, led by higher prices for shelter.
+Energy prices were up 3.6 percent, while food prices remained unchanged for March.
 (Data in this report are not seasonally adjusted.
 Accordingly, month-to-month changes may reflect seasonal influences.)

-Over the last 12 months, the CPI-U advanced 3.4 percent.
+Over the last 12 months, the CPI-U advanced 2.8 percent.
 (See chart 1.)
-The index for all items less food and energy rose 4.5 percent over the year, while the index for food increased 3.9 percent.
-Partially offsetting the increase, the index for energy declined 6.6 percent, largely the result of a decrease in prices paid for natural gas service.
+The index for all items less food and energy rose 3.2 percent over the year, while food prices were up 2.0 percent.
+Energy prices saw a 0.6-percent gain, largely the result of an increase in the price of gasoline.
 (See table 1.)

 Food